-Because of where I live, work, and socialise I’m almost never ostracised for smoking weed.
-I’m very open about it, and the worst reaction I’ve had is some stereotyping asshole treating me like a moron.
+Because of where I live, work, and socialize, I’m almost never ostracized for smoking weed.
+I’m very open about it, and the worst reaction I’ve gotten is some stereotyping asshole treating me like a moron.
 Admittedly, I really hate that shit, but no one has ever gotten preachy to my face, and I doubt people are expressing concern behind my back.
 Few people I know perceive being a pothead as a real problem.

 I called up a marijuana addiction hotline, not to tell them that I have a problem, but to divulge my habits and let them assess whether or not I require their services.

 I reached a guy named Dennis (not his real name).
-I laid down the details of my weed smoking – three-to-five times in the evening on weekdays, eight-to-ten times on days off, about an eighth and a half a week, ongoing for about ten years.
+I laid down the details of my weed smoking—three-to-five times in the evening on weekdays, eight-to-ten times on days off, about an eighth and a half a week, ongoing for about ten years.
 He immediately concluded that I had a problem.
 Dennis said that with drugs like cocaine and marijuana, there’s no physical addiction, but rather a psychological dependence.
 I’d heard this plenty of times before, but I hadn’t heard the symptoms of weed withdrawal that he then proceeded to describe to me.
-He also kept saying “you”, making his predictions feel all the more personal.
+He kept saying “you” making his predictions feel all the more personal.

 “You would feel bad.
 You would feel bad and you’d feel confused.
 You’d feel awkward, you’d feel not like yourself, and you’d feel anxiety.
 Shit like that.
 You’d have a lot of psychological issues.”